quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part75_Conclusions.md

 ---

 #### Example: Short Corridor with Switched Actions
 Consider a simple gridworld where state-action pairs have different outcomes based on the current state.
-The goal is to find an optimal policy using policy gradient methods, which can handle stochastic policies more effectively compared to \(\epsilon\)-greedy selection.
+The goal is to find an optimal policy using policy gradient methods, which can handle stochastic policies more effectively compared to $\epsilon$-greedy selection.

 :p What does this example demonstrate about policy gradient methods?
 ??x